SAP-samples/teched2023-IN264/exercises/ex3/README.md

 # Exercise 3 - Create the subscription flow that triggers the SAP Build Process Automation (SBPA) equipment and training approval workflow

 In this exercise, you will setup an integration flow that listens to the SAP Integration Suite, advanced event mesh queue using the Cloud Integration AMQP sender adapter.
 This queue is subscribed to the topic `SuccessFactors/NewHire/{EmployeeId}` where SAP SuccessFactors publishes new hire events.
 This integration triggers the SAP Build Process Automation (SBPA) equipment and training approval workflow in real-time.
-Once the manager approves the new hire equipments and trainings, SBPA publishes an event to the SAP Integration Suite, advanced event mesh topic `SBPA/NewHire/{EmployeeId}/Approval` for further integration.
+Once the manager approves the new hire equipment and trainings, SBPA publishes an event to the SAP Integration Suite, advanced event mesh topic `SBPA/NewHire/{EmployeeId}/Approval` for further integration.

 ## Exercise steps